bq/droid2ino/README.rst

 Androidino
 ==========

-Androidino is a library project to communicating with Arduino hardware using a Bluetoot connection
+Androidino is a library project to communicating with Arduino hardware using a Bluetooth connection

 It allows you to: